ideoforms/isobar/docs/index.md

 It can be used to trigger events in real time, or to generate patterns that can be serialised as MIDI files and loaded into a DAW.

-It can sync to external clocks, or act as a clock source to external devices.
+It can [synchronise to/from external devices](timelines/synchronisation.md), via MIDI clock sync or Ableton Link.

-It can also load patterns serialised in MIDI files for processing.
+It can load patterns from MIDI files for processing.

 ### What isobar doesn't do